AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: System Architecture and Implementation

 \section{System Architecture and Implementation}

-This section summarizes implementation choices that are most relevant to the auditability of our empirical results under strict execution and cost modeling.
-The full AutoQuant codebase contains additional production components (deployment utilities, exchange adapters, and monitoring dashboards).
-In this manuscript we focus on the design choices that bear directly on research validity: (i) reuse of the same STRICT4H signal and cost engine across offline evaluation and live-style replay; (ii) explicit, reconcilable accounting of returns and costs; and (iii) a post-deployment guard that is intentionally separated from the optimization objective.
+This section summarizes the implementation choices that are most relevant to the traceability of the empirical results under strict execution and cost modeling.
+The full AutoQuant codebase contains additional production components, including deployment utilities, exchange adapters, and monitoring dashboards.
+This manuscript focuses on the design choices that bear directly on research validity: (i) reuse of the same STRICT4H signal and cost engine across offline evaluation and live-style replay; (ii) explicit, reconcilable accounting of returns and costs; and (iii) a post-deployment guard that is intentionally separated from the optimization objective.